JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 "Why do you think so?"

 **Driver:**
 "Nothing just my instinct.
-Believe me often or not "
+Believe me often or not instinct can pretty much save you in the woods out here."

 **Driver:**
 “Anyway… your stop is here.
 I finish my shift at 4 AM sharp.
 I’ll swing by and pick you up then.
 Don’t be late.
-The forest changes at night.”
+And be careful, the forest isn't the same at night.”

-### **Player**

 **Player:**
 “Thanks for the ride.
 I’ll make it back by then.”

 **Driver:**
 “…Just stay on the trail.
-And if you hear chanting?
-Turn around.”
+Don't wander off too much.”

 ---